 Mark has performed all over Canada and the United States as well as internationally, going as far as Qatar, France, Singapore, and China.
 He has headlined the illustrious comedy club "Caroline's on Broadway" in the heart of New York City's Times Square, as well as frequenting other off-broadway theatres as comedian and magician.
 He has been nominated for a “Best Magician Award” from A1 Radio for his work.

 He also makes regular appearances on television through his magic, and has been featured on every major Canadian broadcasting network.
 In 2018, Mark produced and starred in a three sketch series for CBC Comedy, making him one of the top names in the Toronto comedy scene.
 He has gained over half a million views on YouTube and over fifty million views on Facebook.

 Mark is also the brains and talent behind Escaping Parkinson’s—a stunt supported by The Michael J. Fox Foundation for Parkinson’s Research, and Michael J. Fox himself—raising over $15,000 in just fourteen days.
 For two weeks Mark lived strapped inside a straitjacket without breaks.
 On the fourteenth day he escaped on live television.
 He garnered international attention with this stunt, and set a world record for “Longest Amount of Time Wearing a Straitjacket”.

 The story of Escaping Parkinson's was then been presented as a TEDx talk delivered by Mark.
 It is the first TED talk to be delivered in a straitjacket.

-Mark is also co-owner of the production company Noodle Boys.
-Founded in 2015, Noodle Boys gained viral status within a year of inception with their unique sketch comedies and short films.
+Mark is also co-owner of the production company Bite Productions Founded in 2015, it gained viral status within a year of inception for it’s unique sketch comedy and short films.
 They are currently working with CBC Comedy to create more original sketch content.